ekomsSavior/info_glow/README.md

 ██║██║ ╚████║██║     ╚██████╔╝    ╚██████╔╝███████╗╚██████╔╝╚███╔███╔╝
 ╚═╝╚═╝  ╚═══╝╚═╝      ╚═════╝      ╚═════╝ ╚══════╝ ╚═════╝  ╚══╝╚══╝

-🎀 Info Glow is an OSINT toolkit made for security researchers, ethical hackers, and cute investigators who love to snoop — ethically, of course.
+🎀 Info Glow is an OSINT toolkit made for security researchers, ethical hackers, and investigators who love to snoop — ethically, of course.
-Built with love by ekoms savior, this tool is sparkly on the outside, powerful on the inside. 🌸
+Built with love by ekoms savior, this tool is cute on the outside, powerful on the inside. 🌸

 💻 Features